Local Exchange-Correlation Potentials by Density Inversion in Solids: Results and Discussion

 In the case of PBE0, which contains $25\%$ non-local HF exchange with the remainder of the XC energy $E_\mathrm{xc}^\mathrm{PBE0}$ coming from semi-local PBE, one might expect the LXC band gap to be similar to the PBE band gap with the LXC potential similar to the PBE potential.
-Indeed, this is the case as shown in Fig. \ref{subfig:diamond_LXC_PBE0_PBE} for diamond where the LXC band structure obtained by inversion of the PBE0 target density is virtually identical to the PBE band structure.
-Likewise, the remainder of Table \ref{table:non_TMO_gaps} shows that the LXC-PBE0 band gap is close (but not necessarily identical) to the PBE gap, with the MAD and MARD between the two being 0.36 eV and 19.8\% respectively.
-Some notable deviations between LXC-PBE0 and PBE include Ge, in which LXC-PBE0 gave a small (but non-zero nonetheless) band gap of 0.20 eV in contrast to PBE as well as LXC-B3LYP, which predicted it to be metallic.
-Larger-than-average absolute deviations between LXC-PBE0 and PBE of 0.51 eV, 0.67 eV and 0.68 eV were also observed in CaO, MgO and LiF respectively, as well as in cubic perovskites with an absolute deviation of 0.55 eV for \BTO{} being the smallest and the largest of 0.60 eV for \KMF{}.
+Indeed, this is the case as shown in Fig. \ref{fig:diamond_hybrid_bs}(a) for diamond where the LXC band structure obtained by inversion of the PBE0 target density is virtually identical to the PBE band structure.
+Likewise, the remainder of Table~\ref{table:non_TMO_gaps} shows that the LXC-PBE0 band gap is close (but not necessarily identical) to the PBE gap.
+Notably in Ge, LXC-PBE0 gave a small band gap of 0.20 eV in contrast to PBE and LXC-B3LYP, which predicted it to be metallic.

 Turning our attention to a range-separated hybrid such as HSE06, the short-range exchange (a mixture of HF non-local exchange and PBE semi-local exchange) is screened by PBE exchange at long-range.
 Since we have a different DFA from PBE0, it is not clear in advance how the densities and thus the LXC potentials from HSE06 and PBE0 will differ, in particular the degree to which screening in the former will affect the density and potential.
-Indeed, there is a MAD of 0.60 eV and MARD of 18.32\% between HSE06 and PBE0 GKS gaps for the semiconductors and insulators in Table \ref{table:non_TMO_gaps}, which is unsurprising due to the screened Fock operator in the former which can lead to potentially large differences in the GKS eigenvalues.
+Indeed, the MAD between HSE06 and PBE0 GKS gaps is 0.60 eV, while the mean absolute pairwise relative difference MARD is 18.32\% for the semiconductors and insulators in Table~\ref{table:non_TMO_gaps}, which is unsurprising due to the screened Fock operator in the former that can potentially lead to large differences in GKS eigenvalues.